Divided West can do little as China tightens up on Hong Kong

 A joint U.S.-European report released this week on relations with China described “a deep sense of frustration, fatigue, and futility.
 The stronger China gets, the less willing it has become to even engage perfunctorily with the West on the issue.”

-The report — from the Asia Society, the Bertelsmann Stiftung and George Washington University — said that concern about human rights abuses in China remains deep, from the new security law in Hong Kong, which went into effect Tuesday night, to the repression of Muslim minorities in the Xinjiang region.
+The report — from the Asia Society, the Bertelsmann Stiftung and George Washington University — said that concern about human rights abuses in China remains deep, from the new security law in Hong Kong, which went into effect Tuesday night, to the repression of Muslim minorities in the Xinjiang region in western China.

 China routinely dismisses all such criticism as interference in its domestic affairs.
 One of the crimes in the Hong Kong security law explicitly outlaws receiving funding or support from overseas to disrupt lawmaking in Hong Kong or impose sanctions on the city.